Andy Hamilton (darts player): 2020 onwards

 On 19 January 2020, Hamilton regained his PDC Tour Card by finishing fifth on the UK Q School Order of Merit.
 He will play on the Pro Tour in 2020 and 2021.

-Hamilton entered the 2020 PDC UK Open in Round 2, but lost 4–6 in a quality match to Niels Zonneveld, despite averaging 97.49 against Zonneveld's 95.50.
+Hamilton entered the 2020 PDC UK Open in Round 2, but lost 4–6 to Niels Zonneveld, after averaging 97.49 against Zonneveld's 95.50.

 Hamilton picked up £5,500 in total prize money from the Players Championship events he participated in, which placed him 101st in the qualifying order of merit for the 2020 Players Championship Finals race.
 This tournament includes only the Top 64, hence meaning that Hamilton failed to qualify.

-Nevertheless, 'The Hammer' sealed spots in 2 of the 4 European Tour events held in 2020: the PDC Belgian Darts Championship and the International Darts Open, with respective earnings of £2,000 (Last 32) and £3,000 (Last 16).
+Hamilton sealed spots in 2 of the 4 European Tour events held in 2020: the PDC Belgian Darts Championship and the International Darts Open, with respective earnings of £2,000 (Last 32) and £3,000 (Last 16).
 His defeats came to World Champion Peter Wright and the World Number 1 Michael Van Gerwen.
 Hamilton finished inside the Top 32 (29th) of the European Tour order of merit, securing a return to the 2020 European Championship - the first televised major played during COVID-19 circumstances in front of a crowd since the UK Open in March.
-Hamilton averaged 87.69 in a 6–1 loss to an inform Devon Petersen, but still picked up £6,000 and a boost in his ranking.
+Hamilton averaged 87.69 in a 6–1 loss to Devon Petersen, but picked up £6,000 and a boost in his ranking.

 Hamilton returned for a start in Round 1 of the 2021 PDC World Darts Championship, having occupied the penultimate qualifying place on the Pro Tour order of merit for the World Championship.
 However, he lost in this match.